FAQs: Sunday School Wine Courses

 What will I learn?

-Our Introduction to Wine and Wine Theory course is 5 modules and will teach you the fundamentals of wine.
 You'll cover everything from the basics of what we mean by "styles of wine" to the process of winemaking for reds, whites, rosés and orange wines, the choices winemakers can make and how that affects the wine, how to write a standardised tasting note (and why we use them) and how to have a much better idea of what'll be in the bottle when you're reading a label.
 You'll taste plenty of wines on the way through too.
 By the time you've completed the course you'll have a really good understanding of the world of wine.

 Our Explorer courses then focus on specific regions or countries - for example French Wine Explorer - and build on those fundamentals to flesh it out with the detail of how each region makes, labels and markets their wines; what the major wine types from those regions are and why, and more.